OdatNurd/OverrideAudit/README.md

 as the `ignored_packages` Sublime setting.

-This does not affect packages displayed in the general package list; it only hides packages from lists that exclusively show packages with overrides.
+This does not affect packages displayed in the general package list; it only hides packages from lists that show packages with overrides, such as the Override Report or the commands that find and diff overrides.

 ### `diff_context_lines`: Number (Default: 3) ###